junlimfe/Capstone3/README.md

 #### 1.2 Problem Statement

-In this project, my goal is to create a trading strategy based on the sentiment analysis on company's transcripts.
+In this project, our goal is to create a trading strategy based on the sentiment analysis of companys' transcripts.

 ## 2. Data Wrangling